-157. -61.
-"Perimeter landscaped area" means any required landscaped area that adjoins the exterior boundary of a lot, site, or common development.
+157.150.
 "Illumination" means lighting sources installed for the primary purpose of lighting a specific sign or group of signs.

-158. -62.
-"Interior landscaped area" means any landscaped area within a site exclusive of required perimeter landscaping.
+158.151.
+"Interior Landscaped Area" means any landscaped area within a site exclusive of required perimeter landscaping.

-159. "Landfill" means the use of a site as a depository for solid wastes, including
+159.152.
+"Landfill" means the use of a site as a depository for solid wastes, including:

-- A. Landfill (Non-Putrescible Solid Waste Disposal) is the use of a site as a depository for solid wastes that do not readily undergo chemical or biological breakdown under conditions normally associated with land disposal operations.
-Typical disposal material would include ashes, concrete, paving wastes, rock, brick, lumber, roofing materials, and ceramic tile. - B. Landfill (Putrescible and Non-Putrescible Solid Waste Disposal) is the use of a site as a depository for any solid waste except hazardous and toxic waste as defined by the Federal Environmental Protection Agency and/or the State of Iowa.
+- a.
+Landfill (Non-Putrescible Solid Waste Disposal) is the use of a site as a depository for solid wastes that do not readily undergo chemical or biological breakdown under conditions normally associated with land disposal operations.
+Typical disposal material would include ashes, concrete, paving wastes, rock, brick, lumber, roofing materials, and ceramic tile. - b.
+Landfill (Putrescible and Non-Putrescible Solid Waste Disposal) is the use of a site as a depository for any solid waste except hazardous and toxic waste as defined by the Federal Environmental Protection Agency and/or the State of Iowa.
 Typical disposal material would include non-putrescible wastes and putrescible wastes such as vegetation, tree parts, agricultural wastes (garbage) and manure.

-160. "Landscape amenities" means living or non-living materials used to augment the beauty of usability of a landscaped area.
+160.153.
+"Landscape Amenities" means living or non-living materials used to augment the beauty of usability of a landscaped area.
 Amenities may include (but are not limited to) additional vegetation, flower gardens, tables, sculptures, monuments, benches, gardens, banners, enhanced pavement, pedestrian plaza areas, fountains, and planters.

-161. "Landscape islands" means a raised unpaved area located within or protruding into a parking lot or the center, unpaved area of a cul-de-sac or traffic circle.
+161.154.
+"Landscape Islands" means a raised unpaved area located within or protruding into a parking lot or the center, unpaved area of a cul-de-sac or traffic circle.
 The area of a landscape island is measured from the back of the inside curb to the back of inside curb.

-A. "Landscape pod" means a small individual unpaved area within a parking lot incorporated to provide locations for vegetation, thus increasing the aesthetic quality of the parking lot.
+a.155.
+"Landscape Pod" means a small individual unpaved area within a parking lot incorporated to provide locations for vegetation, thus increasing the aesthetic quality of the parking lot.

-162. "Large retail strip establishments" means a structure (or structures when combined) which exceeds 50,000 square feet and is a largely nonresidential development, which is shallow in depth and lies along a length of roadway.
-Buildings organized in a linear pattern or in isolated "islands" characterize a large retail establishment.
+162. ~~"Large retail strip establishments" means a structure (or structures when combined) which exceeds 50,000 square feet and is a largely nonresidential development, which is shallow in depth and lies along a length of roadway.
+Buildings organized in a linear pattern or in isolated "islands" characterize a large retail establishment.~~

-163. "Live-work unit" means a unit which offers both a studio work environment and a living environment.
+163.156.
+"Live-Work Unit" means a unit which offers both a studio work environment and a living environment.
 The work environment shall be primarily involved in the artistic crafts, offices, or service uses with minimum impacts on surrounding neighborhood, such as self-employed consultants, researchers, or artists.

-164. ~~63.~~ "Loading area" means an off-street area used for the loading or unloading of goods from a vehicle in connection with the use of the site on which such area is located.
+164.157.
+"Loading Area" means an off-street area used for the loading or unloading of goods from a vehicle in connection with the use of the site on which such area is located.

-3. ~~64.~~ "Lot" means a parcel of property with a separate and distinct number or other identifying designation which has been created, assigned, and recorded in the Office of the Polk County Recorder.
+165.158.
+"Lot" means a parcel of property with a separate and distinct number or other identifying designation which has been created, assigned, and recorded in the Office of the Polk County Recorder.
 Each individual lot is subject to the provisions of a particular Base Zoning District, and shall have a minimum frontage of 20 feet, except as provided in an approved Planned Unit Development and/or Conservation Subdivision.